-- To contest the termination, the subrecipient must submit evidence within one week proving the issue has been resolved or that WVDED's determination was inaccurate.
-WVDED will respond within 30 days, either upholding or reversing the termination. - n) Tracking & Analysis - WVDED tracks the entire subrecipient monitoring process-from notification to final resolution-using a "Monitoring Log."
+If WVDED determines that all remedies for noncompliance have been exhausted or uncovers definitive waste, fraud, or abuse, the subrecipient's n) Tracking & Analysis i) WVDED tracks the entire subrecipient monitoring process-from notification to final resolution-using a "Monitoring Log."
 Significant deficiencies are recorded in a "Root Cause Analysis" spreadsheet to identify trends and assess subrecipient performance.
 This process helps determine training and technical assistance needs, supporting continuous improvement for both WVDED and subrecipients.